USAG Italy National Drunk and Drugged Driving Prevention Month Guidance

 By Ms. Maria Cavins (IMCOM Europe)November 26, 2019

-Remembering to designate a sober driver before the party begins is just one of several, simple steps to help avoid a tragic crash or an arrest for impaired driving during the holiday season.
+While these statistics can be disturbing, preventing drunk and drugged driving only takes some basic planning.Remembering to designate a sober driver before the party begins is just one of several, simple steps to help avoid a tragic crash or an arrest for impaired driving during the holiday season.
 Other important reminders include:

 - Never get behind the wheel of your vehicle if you've been out drinking.

 - If impaired, call a taxi -- use mass transit if available -- or call a sober friend or family member to come and get you.